PST on security services

 Effective October 1, 2026, PST applies at the rate of 7% to the purchase price of taxable security services.
 The purchase price includes fees, charges and disbursements, as explained below.

-If you sell taxable security services on or after October 1, 2026, you must charge and collect the PST, unless a specific exemption applies.
+If you sell taxable security services on or after October 1, 2026, you must charge and collect PST, unless a specific exemption applies.
 For information about sales made before October 1, 2026, see the transitional rules below.

 Fees and charges